psevestre/openid-fapi/Financial_API_WD_002.md

 The value of these claims in the JSON payload shall be as follows:

 * `request_uri` : The request URI corresponding to the request object posted.
-Note that it can be either URL or URN.
-It shall be based on a cryptographic random value so that it is difficult to predict for the attacker.
 * `aud` : A JSON string that represents the client identifier of the client that posted the request object.
 * `iss` : A JSON string that represents the issuer identifier of the authorization server as defined in [RFC7519].
 When a pure OAuth 2.0 is used, the value is the redirection URI.
 When OpenID Connect is used, the value is the issuer value of the authorization server.
 * `exp` : A JSON number that represents the expiry time of the request URI as defined in [RFC7519].